 Pests & Diseases:

-It may develop winter burn.
-Leaf spots may develop if the plant is stressed.
+Bearberry plants may develop winter burn.
+Leaf spots can develop if the plant is stressed.

 Additional Bearberry Facts: